pjtunstall/filler/README.md

 ### Can pieces extend off the bottom or right of the grid?

 Can empty cells of pieces exceed the bottom or right edges of the Anfield?
 Yet to be determined, but I'm guessing empty cells can go anywhere as long as we follow the rule: "The shape of robots territory must not exceed the area of the Anfield."

+## Notes

+[^1]: When one player gets stuck, the other doesn't necessarily win.
+The first player to get stuck might still have more more points at the end.
+[^2]: The latter possibility seems more in keeping with the variety of strategies that he considers an interesting quality of the game: "... you can approach it in so many different ways.
+Perhaps your algorithm attempts to seal off half of the map and survive until the bitter end, perhaps you try to box your opponent in so they can't place any more pieces or maybe you try to breach into your opponents area and take over the space they were saving for late game."